 59. Establishment of park liaison committee

-(1) If a residential park has 20 or more long-stay sites, the park operator must convene and maintain a park liaison committee for the park in accordance with section 60.
+(1) A park operator must convene and maintain a park liaison committee for a residential park under section 60 if —

+(a) the park has 20 or more long-stay sites; and

+(b) a majority of the long-stay tenants in the park vote to ask the park operator to form a park liaison committee.

 Penalty for this subsection: a fine of $5 000.

+(1A) The regulations may prescribe the manner in which a vote must be held under subsection (1)(b).

 (2) It is a defence to a prosecution for an offence under subsection (1) that the park operator took all reasonable steps to convene and maintain a park liaison committee.

 [Section 59 amended: No. 3 of 2019 s.
-39.]
+39; No. 28 of 2020 s.
+56.]

 60. Constitution of park liaison committee